 Joslyn Law Firm handles every aspect of your legal proceedings and works towards a favorable outcome, not simply settling on the easiest.
 This includes the gathering of evidence, interviewing relevant witnesses and analyzing the results of scientific testing.
 This strict adherence to comprehensive representation, along with a strong compulsion to protect the constitutional rights of their clients has made the firm what it is today.

-Joslyn Law Firm has an office located in Columbus, where they proudly serve the residents of Franklin County and in surrounding Mayors Courts.
-Along with this area, they also extend their services to individuals and families throughout the cities of Dublin, Grove City, Circleville, Delaware, Newark, Lancaster, Marysville and London, among others.
+Joslyn Law Firm has an office located in Cincinnati, where they proudly serve the residents of Hamilton County and in surrounding Mayors Courts.
+Along with this area, they also extend their services to individuals and families throughout the cities of Hamilton, Lebanon, Fairfield, Butler, Mason, Oxford, Marysville and Wilmington, among others.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over your arrest for a second DUI today.
 The firm prides itself on a quick response time, so you can be sure that solving your legal issues begins immediately.